Clare Boothe Luce: Marriage to Henry Luce

 The very tall (6'6") and athletic Dahl later claimed he found his affair with Clare to be so physically demanding that he had begged the British ambassador to relieve him of the task, but the ambassador told him he must continue.

 In the early 1960s, both Luces were friends of philosopher, author, and LSD advocate Gerald Heard.
 They tried LSD one time under his careful supervision.
 Although taking LSD never turned into a habit for either of the Luces, a friend (and biographer of Clare), Wilfred Sheed, wrote that Clare made use of it at least several times.

 The Luces stayed together until Henry's death from a heart attack in 1967.
 As one of the great "power couples" in American history, they were bonded by their mutual interests and complementary, if contrasting, characters.
-They treated each other with unfailing respect in public, never more so than when he willingly acted as his wife's consort during her years as ambassador to Italy.
+They treated each other with respect in public, never more so than when he willingly acted as his wife's consort during her years as ambassador to Italy.
 She was never able to convert him to Catholicism (he was the son of a Presbyterian missionary) but he did not question the sincerity of her faith, often attended Mass with her, and defended her when she was criticized by his fellow Protestants.

 In the early years of her widowhood, she retired to the luxurious beach house that she and her husband had planned in Honolulu, but boredom with life in what she called "this fur-lined rut" brought her back to Washington, D.C. for increasingly long periods.
 She made her final home there in 1983.